Wednesday, March 26, 2008

 three toilet paper rolls left, put it on your list.
 Because when you

-13. Cut back on meat.
+run out, it will be too late. :) - Cut back on meat.
 Meat is expensive.
 We have

 vegetarian meals several times a week (think pasta or chili) and for